- About Us

 While CSP is not affiliated with a university and does not offer credit, it is often possible for participants to secure credit through their own institution, in consultation with their professor and pursuant to their requirements.
 CSP is willing to assist in this.

-To get an better idea of the Caux Scholar experience view this short video made by Giang Hoang, from Vietnam/USA
+To get an better idea of the Caux Scholar experience view this short video made by Tim Hall (CSP 2013)

 The Caux Scholars Program offers a multi-disciplinary approach to conflict transformation, transitional justice, and principled leadership.

 Caux Scholars is a program of Initiatives of Change, a 501(c)(3).
 All donations are tax deductible.